 An extension to improving your skills is finding a niche.
 Look on any of those freelance marketplaces or jobs boards we mentioned earlier and you will see hundreds, if not thousands of web design generalists with mainstream skills.
 You will find it very difficult to compete with these on price so you have to outskill them.

 Look at emerging web design trends and see how you could use them.
 Look at in-demand skills lists and see if anything takes your fancy.
-Check out this Reddit for web developers as it has a list of key skills for 2020.
+Check out this Reddit for web developers as it has a list of key skills.

 When you have a niche, you can refine all of your products and services around this niche.
 Rather than offering a wider range of generic services, refine your offering to just a few high skill, niche services.
 This will narrow your target market but should deliver more targeted queries.